ibnr2hc/FinalYaminabe/README.md

 This is a third party tool for FinalFantasy14.
 Outputs the specified user and their role at random.
-Suitable for romping with friends!
+Suitable for romping with friends!!

 ## System Requirements